 In the summer of 2007 Dionne was invited to become a partner and in-house designer for ACA Boutique in Chicago’s Gold Coast.
 ACA was the only all custom design house on Oak Street, and thrived along side of her neighbors, such as Jimmy Choo, Vera Wang and Prada.

-In the early fall of 2008, Dionne relocated to the city of Atlanta where she is balancing the full time job of being a wife and mother of six beautiful children and pursuing her dream as an innovative designer.
+In the early fall of 2008, Dionne relocated to the city of Atlanta. where she is balancing the full time job of being an entrepreneur and mother of six beautiful children while pursuing her dream as an innovative designer.

 DI-O can be found across borders and seas as previous clients have included Musicians, Visual Artists, Actresses and everyday fashionistas.
 DI-O has made television appearances from local news features on ABC 7 to major film and network productions, providing guest wardrobe on ABC’s Jimmy Kimmel Live, and Star Search, previously on CBS.
-Press has also included national and local publications like The Chicago Reader, The Chicago Sun Times, Grace Today Magazine, The Chicago Dailey Journal, and Ebony Magazine.
+Press has also included national and local publications like The Chicago Reader, The Chicago Sun Times, Grace Today Magazine, The Chicago Dailey Journal, Ebony, and most recently Vogue Magazine.

 • The Essence of my designs comes from a cultural utopia of creative expression.